thehambeard/CinematicUnityExplorer-WOTR/README.md

 ### Settings

 * You can change the settings via the "Options" tab of the menu, or directly from the config file.
-  * BepInEx: `BepInEx\config\com.sinai.unityexplorer.cfg`
+  * BepInEx: `BepInEx\config\com.originalnicodr.cinematicunityexplorer.cfg`
   * MelonLoader: `UserData\MelonPreferences.cfg`
-  * Standalone `{DLL_location}\originalnicodr-UnityExplorer\config.cfg`
+  * Standalone `{DLL_location}\CinematicUnityExplorer\config.cfg`

 # Building

-1. Run the `build.ps1` powershell script to build UnityExplorer.
+1. Run the `build.ps1` powershell script to build CinematicUnityExplorer.
 Releases are found in the `Release` folder.

 Building individual configurations from your IDE is fine, though note that the intial build process builds into `Release/<version>/...` instead of the subfolders that the powershell script uses.
 Batch building is not currently supported with the project.

 # Fork Features

 Keep in mind this is a WIP and I am still working on ironing out some stuff.
-To see the things I want to improve head out to the [issues page](https://github.com/originalnicodr/UnityExplorer/issues).
+To see the things I want to improve head out to the [issues page](https://github.com/originalnicodr/CinematicUnityExplorer/issues).

 ## Improved Freecam